mhuggins/a2z/README.md

     child.name                             # => "Arts & Photography"
     child.root?                            # => false

+By default, Amazon assumes the response group to be "BrowseNodeInfo".
+Additional response groups "MostGifted", "MostWishedFor", "NewReleases", and "TopSellers" can be requested as well, allowing access to top items per the following example code.

+    node = response.node                   # => #<A2z::Responses::BrowseNode ...>

+    node.most_gifted.size                  # => 10
+    node.most_gifted.first                 # => #<A2z::Responses::TopItem ...>

+    node.most_wished_for.size              # => 10
+    node.most_wished_for.first             # => #<A2z::Responses::TopItem ...>

+    node.new_releases.size                 # => 10
+    node.new_releases.first                # => #<A2z::Responses::TopItem ...>

+    node.top_sellers.size                  # => 10
+    node.top_sellers.first                 # => #<A2z::Responses::TopItem ...>

-For more information on interacting with `A2z::Responses::OperationRequest` objects, refer to its respective section below.
+For more information on interacting with `A2z::Responses::TopItem` and `A2z::Responses::OperationRequest` objects, refer to their respective sections below.
 With regards to children, only the direct children are included in a response.
 However, ancestors are nested all the way to the top-most parent.

 The following code demonstrate the full collection of methods provided when performing a browse node lookup.